Raid-dev/holbertonschool-shell/basics/README.md

 15-lets_move | Moving all files beginning with an uppercase letter to the directory /tmp/u

 16-clean_emacs | Deleting all files in the current working directory that end with the character ~

+17-tree | Creating the directories welcome/, welcome/to/ and welcome/to/school in the current directory